You’ve finally decided to upgrade or buy a new Ultra HD TV. The picture quality of your old TV just doesn’t cut it anymore.

 LED backlights shine behind an LCD panel in LED LCD TVs.
 4K LED TVs have to rely on advanced dimming technology, which selectively dims LEDs that don’t need to be on at full blast.

 This is not a problem for OLED TVs.
 An OLED pixel doesn’t produce any light when it does not get electricity.
-Therefore, it is totally black.
+Therefore, it produces the deepest blacks because it is totally black.

 Incredible clarity and sharpness is a major strength of new 4K TVs.
 The millions of screen display pixels produce great depth and detail.